-Teachers
+Class Teachers

-- Ensuring that all children have access to good/outstanding teaching and that the curriculum is adapted to meet your child's individual needs (also known as differentiation). - Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support, adapting resources etc..) and discussing amendments with support staff or the SENCO as necessary. - Developing SEN Support Plans (SSPs) and sharing and reviewing these with parents at least 3 times a year and planning for future provision. - Issuring that all members of staff working with your child in school are aware of your child's individual needs and/or conditions and what specific adjustments need to be made to enable them to be included and make progress. - Ensuring that all staff working with your child in school are supported in delivering the planned work/programme for your child, so they can achieve the best possible progress.
-This may involve the use of additional adults, outside specialist help and specially planned work and resources.
+Teachers ensure that all children have access to outstanding quality first teaching and that the curriculum is adapted to meet your child's individual needs (also known as differentiation).

+We continually assess and plan for your child, this enables us to identify, plan and deliver any additional help your child may need (this could be things like targeted work, additional support, adapting resources etc..) and discussing amendments with support staff or the SENCo as necessary.

+Develop SEN Support Plans (SSPs) if an additional need is identified and provide targeted support.
+Teachers then share and review these plans with parents at least 3 times a year.
+We constantly look for the impact of the additional provision and consider the next small step for each child.

-Is Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.
+Teachers ensure that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.